 We’ve written a more detailed review of the Hypervolt if you need more info.

 Hypervolt Plus vs Hypervolt: Features included in both

-In this section I’m just going to discuss the features of the Hypervolt, but know that even though I don’t mention the Hypervolt Plus, all this information applies to BOTH.
+In this section I’m just going to discuss the features of the Hypervolt massage guns (both):

 These are lightweight (2.5-3lbs), cordless massagers that are powered by rechargeable lithium ion batteries and give approx 2 hours of usage per charge.
 Both use Hyperice’s patented Quiet Glide Technology which enables you to use the device anywhere, without disturbing others.
 Many similar (but cheaper models) can be uncomfortably loud for you, the user, but also annoying for other people in the vicinity.

 There are so many benefits to massage guns that it’s no wonder they’re currently one of the bestselling fitness accessories available.
 Here are some of the things you might use your massager for:

 - Speed up recovery and muscle repair after a hard workout (this is the most popular use)

 - Relieve muscle stiffness and spasms

 - Help with muscle problems related to nerve damage from a wide range of ailments including arthritis, MS etc.

 - Improve range of motion for increased mobility and less muscle stiffness